 “Profit is like food, but cash is like oxygen.
 You can survive a while without food, but only minutes without oxygen.
 Juggling debtors and other clogs in your cash flow will end up with you needing to take out loans from the bank to get back on top of things—and that’s a snowball that can cause an avalanche for your enterprise.”

-The solution, they say, is quite simple: cash flow forecasting and good strategic thinking.
+The solution, they say, is quite simple: cash flow forecasting and choosing a business growth strategy.
 You can’t expect to have smooth sailing by the end of your first five years if you are still flying by the seat of your pants.
 As Aaron puts it, your business needs to “grow up”.

 The next significant issue Aaron and Matt tick off is of quality labour.
 We have had low unemployment over the last few years, sitting at just under 6 per cent nationwide, and closer to 5 per cent for Auckland.
 This is generally considered a good sign for the economy, but Aaron points out how a small business can end up being a victim of this low unemployment: